AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 **Instructions**
 Write a program that includes the following:
 - variables for player 1 and player 2
-- input from the user to include a user defined number of int rounds (not to exceed 10 rounds)
+- input from the user to include a user defined number of `int rounds` (not to exceed 10 rounds)
-- roll six dice and have the user be able to remove all but 1 dice
+- roll six dice and have the user be able to remove all but 1 die
-- add re-rolls where the first player determines the # of rolls the second player can roll
+- add re-rolls where the first player determines the # of rolls the second player can roll (max 3 re-rolls)
-- total remaining dice
+- total remaining dice and add them to player 1 or player 2, respectively
-- declare a winner after int rounds
+- declare a winner after `int rounds`